searxng/searxng/docs/dev/lxcdev.rst

 With the command above, we stopped the SearXNG uWSGI-App in the archlinux container.

-The uWSGI-App for the archlinux dsitros is configured in :origin:`utils/templates/etc/uwsgi/apps-archlinux/searxng.ini`, from where at least you should attend the settings of ``uid``, ``chdir``, ``env`` and ``http``::
+The uWSGI-App for the archlinux distros is configured in :origin:`utils/templates/etc/uwsgi/apps-archlinux/searxng.ini`, from where at least you should attend the settings of ``uid``, ``chdir``, ``env`` and ``http``::